633 W 5th Street #2890

 Unlike many other laws, there is no time extension for claims under the FTCA for minors or juveniles.
 Then there is the issue of the deadline for medical malpractice.

 According to the California Code of Civil Procedure section 340.5, a plaintiff has one year to pursue legal action after discovering their injury, within three years following the date of injury, whichever comes first.
-In simpler words, upon knowing your injuries, you only have one year to file your lawsuit.
+Simply speaking, upon knowing your injuries, you only have one year to file your lawsuit.

 Ehline Law is a premier personal injury law firm that provides legal representation to injured victims across California.
 If you’ve suffered injuries at a VA hospital, contact us at (213) 596-9642 for a free consultation on your case.